mcubik/goverreport/README.md

 ## Configuration

 You can use a fixed threshold by configuring it in the `.goverreport.yml` configuration file.
-This file also let you configure the root path of the project, so that it get stripped from the names of the files, and a set of paths to be excluded from the report.
+This file also lets you configure the root path of the project, so that it gets stripped from the names of the files, and a set of paths to be excluded from the report.

 Here's an example: